richardbogad/infinitra/README.md

 - **Advanced Visuals:** Ongoing improvements to graphics and content for a richer experience.
 - **Enhanced Interactions:** Introducing puzzles, challenges, and new activities for deeper engagement.
 - **Cross-Platform Releases:** Expanding support to Linux and Mac systems.
+- **Even more Space:** Extension to 1 billion km of space in every direction.

 ---